-Harbor seals responded to breaching activities in 2022 in the same manner that they have responded to water level management activities in previous years (SCWA 2022).
-Seals initially alert to the noise of the excavator approaching on the beach or the presence of staff walking in advance of the equipment.
+Harbor seals responded to breaching activities in 2024 in the same manner that they have responded to water level management activities in previous years (SCWA 2022, SCWA 2023, SCWA 2024).
+Seals initially alerted to the noise of the excavator approaching the haul-out or the presence of staff walking in advance of the equipment.
 As staff and equipment continue to approach seals flush into the estuary.
-Unlike most observations from previous years the seals present on the haul-out when Sonoma Water crews approached during breaching events did not flush into the estuary until crews were less than 30 feet away.
+No injurious or hazardous conditions resulted from the observed flushing behavior.